Jill Fraser (composer): Solo and collaborations

 In addition to her work for film and television, Fraser's music has been released on several solo and collaborative albums.
 Her first CD was "Alphabetical Disorders," a collection of synthscapes set to poetry by Ivan E. Roth, released on the pioneering electronic music label Periodic Music in 1988.
 Fraser's performances with Roth were part of the vibrant Los Angeles punk and spoken word scene curated by Harvey Kubernik, opening for acts such as the Minutemen and Henry Rollins.
 A collection of Fraser's shorter pieces entitled "Smart Shack" was released in 2015, followed by electronic duets with the zZyzx Society (2018).

-Current works

-Since 2017, Fraser has been performing live electronic music with Peter Grenader as the zZyzx Society.
-They released the album, "the zZyx Society" in 2018.
-Fraser is featured in the book, "Patch & Tweak: Exploring Modular Synthesis" by Kim Bjørn and Chis Meyer.

-Personal life

-In 1989, Fraser married guitarist Gregg Arreguin, who played with Morris Day, Chris Isaak, Seal, Jon Hassell and k.d. lang.
-Arreguin was diagnosed with cancer in 2002 and died in 2003.
-Their daughter, Sofia Arreguin currently plays keyboards and synthesizers in the band Wand.
+Fraser released a new album of solo electronic work titled "Earthly Pleasures" on Drag City in September 2024.